 The world is aiming for 3,500 USD/ounce, SJC is aiming for 130 million: Is there a risk of collapse?

-The world and domestic gold markets have been experiencing a prolonged price increase since the end of 2023.
-From April 2024 to April 2025 alone, the world gold price increased by nearly 60%, from 2,200 USD/ounce to 3,495 USD/ounce.
+The world and domestic gold markets are experiencing a price increase that has lasted from the end of 2023 until now.
+From April 2024 to April 2025 alone, the world gold price has increased by nearly 60%, from 2,200 USD/ounce to 3,495 USD/ounce.

-Domestic SJC gold price also skyrocketed, from VND 80 million/tael (April 2024) to VND 99 million/tael (April 2025) and is currently approaching VND 130 million/tael.
+The domestic SJC gold price also skyrocketed, from VND80 million/tael (April 2024) to VND99 million/tael (April 2025) and is currently approaching VND130 million/tael.

 This price increase is linked to many economic and geopolitical factors, especially the policies of President Donald Trump's administration after he took office for a second time in January 2025.
 The resumption of high tariffs on goods from China and many other countries has escalated the trade war, raised concerns about inflation and weakened confidence in the USD.

 Geopolitical tensions are also an important driver of gold prices.
-The prolonged Russia-Ukraine conflict, coupled with mutual economic sanctions between Russia and the West, have increased demand for gold.
-Meanwhile, instability in the Middle East, especially between Israel and regional forces, continues to heighten global geopolitical risks.
+The prolonged Russia-Ukraine conflict, coupled with mutual economic sanctions between Russia and the West, has increased demand for gold.
+Meanwhile, instability in the Middle East, especially between Israel and regional forces, continues to push global geopolitical risks higher.

-The US economy, although still growing, is facing pressure from a public debt exceeding $36,700 billion and persistent inflation, causing investors to seek gold as a means of preserving assets.
+The US economy, although still growing, is facing pressure from a public debt exceeding 36,700 billion USD and persistent inflation, causing investors to seek gold as a channel to preserve assets.

 At the same time, gold ETFs returned to buying after a previous period of net selling.